AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

     but again this line is not indented.
     ""$);

-The above multi-line string literal has two spaces at the beginning of the first and fourth lines, but no spaces at the beginning of the other three lines.
+The above multi-line string literal represents a string that has two spaces at the beginning of the first and fourth lines, but no spaces at the beginning of the other three lines.
 The last character of the string represented by the above literal is a newline, because the same rule about ignoring leading spaces applies to the terminating ""$.

-If we want to consider more formatting options, it would seem to allow them as additional parameters within $(...), such as $(X+Y, Width => 13), but they without changing the rules for the Put_Image aspect, they would need to control simple "postprocessing" on the result of 'Image.
-An alternative would be to allow 'Image to take multiple parameters.
-That would essentially mean that the Put_Image "aspect" could be provided by a procedure that had additional, defaulted parameters, which would become available for the 'Image attributes drived from Put_Image.
+If we want to consider more formatting options, it would seem we could allow additional parameters within $(...), such as $(X+Y, Width => 13), but without changing the rules for the Put_Image aspect, they would need to control simple "postprocessing" on the result of 'Image.
+An alternative would be to allow 'Image itself to take multiple parameters.
+That would essentially mean that the Put_Image "aspect" could be provided by a procedure that had additional, defaulted parameters, which would become available for the 'Image attributes derived from Put_Image.

-One question how these new kinds of string literals would interact with the Ada 2022 String_Literal aspect, which allows a user-defined type to support the use of string literals.
+One question is how these new kinds of string literals would interact with the Ada 2022 String_Literal aspect, which allows a user-defined type to support the use of string literals for values of types other than a string type.
 Our proposal would be for all string interpolation and character escaping to occur first, to produce a Wide_Wide_String, which is then handed off to the user's String_Literal function, to be converted into a value of the user-defined type.